Tinformant/pythia/README.md

     * This will start pythia; if something goes, we will get back trace
 2. traces: /home/ates/tracing/traces

-nohup ./offline_profiling.sh > offline_profiling.out &
+* nohup ./offline_profiling.sh > offline_profiling.out &
+* nohup cargo run manifest /users/emreates/offline_traces.txt > run_manifest.out &
+* nohup cargo run --bin pythia_controller search_output.out > search_stdout.out &

 * Decide the stopping condition.
 This is done by changing the target points in the file src/bin/pythia_controller.rs.
 * Simply cargo run --bin pythia_controller /path/to/log/output.
 I typically keep the stdout/stderr and enable backtrace to have a more detailed view of things.
 So, this command could also be used: RUST_BACKTRACE=1 cargo run --bin pythia_controller /path/to/log/output 2>&1 | tee /path/to/verbose/logs